Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Introduction

 \section{Introduction}

 Deep neural architectures have transformed performance standards in many domains.
 However, they are still highly vulnerable to spurious correlations in real-world datasets~\citep{yang2023mitigating,izmailov2022feature,sagawa2020investigation}.
-Spurious correlations refer to patterns in the training data that are statistically associated with target labels without a true causal relationship.
+Spurious correlations are patterns in the training data that are statistically associated with target labels but lack a genuine causal relationship.
 Such correlations are often the result of biases in the dataset, causing models to fail when faced with distribution shifts~\citep{ye2024spurious}.
-Recent studies have shown that this issue is particularly severe in subpopulation shift scenarios, where the distribution of certain subpopulations in the test data differs from the training distribution~\citep{sagawadistributionally, yang2023change}.
-Models which are trained with Empirical Risk Minimization (ERM) tend to over-rely on these spurious correlations, as ERM minimizes the average loss without considering subpopulation imbalances~\citep{vapnik2013nature,izmailov2022feature}.
-As a result, models rely on easily learned but non-robust features, leading to poor worst-group accuracy and unreliable performance on underrepresented subpopulations.
+Recent studies have shown that this issue is particularly severe in subpopulation shift scenarios, where the distribution of specific subpopulations in the test data differs from that in the training data~\citep {sagawadistributionally, yang2023change}.
+Models trained with Empirical Risk Minimization (ERM) tend to over-rely on these spurious correlations, as ERM minimizes the average loss without considering subpopulation imbalances~\citep{vapnik2013nature,izmailov2022feature}.
+As a result, models rely on easily learned but non-robust features, leading to poor worst-group accuracy and unreliable performance across underrepresented subpopulations.

 Numerous approaches have been developed to handle this challenge, which can be broadly grouped into several categories~\citep{yang2023change}.
 Subpopulation robustness methods ~\citep{sagawadistributionally, duchi2021learning,pmlr-v139-liu21f,yao2022improving,deng2023robust} focus on improving worst-group performance through various techniques such as reweighting, multi-stage training, or specialized loss functions.
 Domain invariant methods~\citep{arjovsky2019invariant,sun2016deep} attempt to learn features that generalize across different domains by aligning feature distributions.
 Data augmentation approaches~\citep{zhang2018mixup} create synthetic training examples to improve generalization.
 Class imbalance methods~\citep{japkowicz2000class, cui2019class, ren2020balanced} address the uneven distribution of samples across classes.
 However, these approaches primarily influence model learning indirectly through sample reweighting or feature alignment, without explicitly constraining how spurious features are encoded within the embedding space.
 Consequently, spurious correlations may persist, limiting robustness under distribution shifts.